janusmartinlee/trick-or-treat-finder/ai-instructions.md

 - How to structure the tests
 - Key test scenarios to cover

-### 5. Code Organization
+### 5. Code Structure
-- File structure and placement
+- Feature/domain concept organization
-- Dependency management
+- Key dependencies and their direction
-- Interface definitions
+- Interface boundaries
-- Separation of concerns
+- Component responsibilities and interactions

 ## Response Format